hpc-uk/containers-intro/_episodes/03-creating-containers.md

 ~~~
 {: .output}

-### Removing containers
-Just as there is a `docker image rm` command for removing images, there is a `docker container rm` command for removing containers.
-We should need to use that command in this session, though.

 ### Conclusion

 You have now successfully acquired a Docker image file to your computer, and have created a Docker container from it.
 While this already effects a reproducible computational environment, the image contents are not under your control, so we look at this topic, after a quick discussion about the Docker Hub.